marvinrez/rx-reader-ai/README.md

 ## Contact

-For any inquiries, please reach out at youremail@example.com
+For any inquiries, please reach out at hello@marcosrezende.com

 ---

-<p align="center">Made with ❤️ for better healthcare</p>
+<p align="center">AI for Good.
+Made with ❤️ for better healthcare</p>